Google Fax: How to Send and Receive Faxes with a Google Fax Number

 As you can see, you are not sending the fax to another email.
 You send it for conversion on the service’s fax servers which act as a protective “wall” against interceptions.
 The document goes then through additional security measures before reaching the fax machine.

 The only way other people can read a fax you send is if your email information is compromised.
-That’s why it is recommended you use a strong password and change it at least every month.
+That’s why it is recommended you use a dedicated email for online faxing strong password and change it at least every month.
 Gmail lets you know at the moment of creating your account if your password meets the strength criteria.

 On the other hand the online fax service gives you maximum security.
 With additional options designed to ensure your documents arrive safely and privately.